Cy-Hub/Cy/README.md

 - The actions (event handler executions) within a component are serialized with respect to each other, without blocking but sometimes with retries.
 For a component implemented in Cy, this is done by treating the component's vars as STM (Software Transactional Memory) variables.
-For a component implemented partly in another LLVM language, this is required by convention.
+For a component implemented underneath Cy (in Go or wrapped by Go), this is required by convention.
 Component actions are triggered by input events, replies from other components, and by these same occurrences when a component communicates with itself via internal actions.

 - A component's state can only be observed externally through the component's outbound messages.
 Because of this, and given that actions within a component are serialized, a component's contract can be specified entirely as invariants across its sequence of inbound and outbound messages.
-(Some components are implemented in other LLVM languages and interact with external entities through means other than Cy messages.
-From a Cy program's perspective, such a component is modeled as having input and/or output messages that the Cy program does not happen to access.)
+(A component implemented underneath Cy is modeled as having input and/or output messages that the Cy program does not happen to access.)

 - Execution never blocks within a function or an action.
 The flow of messages between actions (within and across components) is modeled as asynchronous events.
 Cy's philosophy is that,